Canadian values: Publicly funded health care

+Human rights

 The Canadian Charter of Rights and Freedoms, heavily promoted by Prime Minister Pierre Trudeau, was adopted in 1982.
 The Charter guarantees certain political rights to Canadian citizens and civil rights of everyone in Canada from the policies and actions of all areas and levels of the government.
 It is designed to unify Canadians around a set of principles that embody those rights.
 Even before he entered politics, Trudeau had developed his concept of the charter primarily as an expression of common Canadian values.
 Trudeau said that, thanks to the Charter, Canada itself could now be defined: